California Reptiles & Amphibians

 Utilizes a wide variety of habitats, preferring grasslands or wetlands near ponds, marshes and sloughs.
 May overwinter in upland areas away from water.

 In 1995, Doug Rossman and Jeff Boundy re-named the Thamnophis sirtalis found on the San Francisco Peninsula T. s. infernalis, (removing the name T. s. tetrataenia, but recognizing that the snakes were still subspecifically distinct), and lumped the coastal T. sirtalis with T. s. concinnus.
 This taxonomy is shown on the range map in the 1996 book, The Garter Snakes - Evolution and Ecology 1.
 In 1998, Sean Barry and Mark Jennings petitioned the International Commission on Zoological Nomenclature (ICZN) to restore the previous nomenclature 2.
-With no opposition from Boundy or Rossman, the ICZN agreed to restore the name T. s. tetrataenia to snakes on the San Francisco peninsula 3.
+With no opposition from Boundy or Rossman, the ICZN agreed to restore the name T. s. tetrataenia to Common Gartersnakes on the San Francisco peninsula 3.
 Nevertheless, some authors either missed the restoration of this nomenclature or chose to ignore it, and their work still reflects Rossman and Boundy's nomenclature.

-(Thanks to Sean Barry for this clarification)
+(Thanks to Sean Barry for this clarification in a personal communication.)

 Conservation Issues (Conservation Status)